joshmarinacci/filament-lang/docs/tutorial.md

 select( range(10_000), where: x => x mod 5 )
 ```

-you can also apply functions to combine elements in a list in different ways.
+You can also apply functions to combine elements in a list in different ways.
 Consider
 calculating at total of 1,2, and 3.
-Instead of adding numbers together indivdually or using
+Instead of adding numbers together individually or using
 the sum function you can apply addition over every element in the list. `add over [1,2,3]` This
 is the same as putting a plus between each number: `1 + 2 + 3`.
 All of these are the same: